avaneev/biteopt/README.md

 `constr.cpp` and `constr2.cpp` programs demonstrate use of constraint penalties.

-`constr3.cpp` demonstrates use of the "deep" optimization strategy.
+`constr3.cpp` demonstrates use of the "deep" optimization method.

 ## Development ##

-While the basic algorithm of the strategy is finished, the built-in hyper-parameters of the algorithm is an area of ongoing research.
+While the basic algorithm of the method is finished, the built-in hyper-parameters of the algorithm is an area of ongoing research.
 There are several things that were discovered that may need to be addressed in the
 future: